-- 1. the recoverability of receivables; - 2. whether or not an impairment has occurred in its exploration and evaluation assets; - 3. the inputs used in the accounting for share-based payments; - 4. the inputs used in the accounting for options, compensation options and warrants in share capital and equity reserves; and - 5. the estimated useful lives of the equipment and whether or not an impairment has occurred.
+- 1. whether or not an impairment has occurred in its exploration and evaluation assets; - 2. the inputs used in the accounting for share-based payments; and - 3. the inputs used in the accounting for compensation options and brokers warrants in share capital and equity reserves.